 Anyone who knows me knows I live and die by the cost per wear equation.
 If I know an expensive designer item is something I will wear constantly and for years to come, it is worth the investment because I can get the cost down to pennies per wear.
 Conversely if I instead buy something cheaper but I really don’t love it in my heart, it will collect dust in my closet until I am ready to give it away.
 So that belt I paid $50 for and only wore only twice was $25 per wear.
 The Gucci belt I paid $460 for but wore at least 4 days per week now costs me $2.40 every time I wear it.
 And that was just for the first year of ownership.
 It keeps amortizing over the years because the belt is a classic and one I will wear for years!
 See how my math works?
 If not, here is a great explanation of cost per wear.

 Invest In Quality Designer Belts

 Therefore I invest in quality over quantity when it comes to my belts.
 I prefer a belt with a memorable buckle on a leather strap.
 Find one you can wear day in and day out as your signature belt.
 Make sure you buy a size they fits in your jeans as well as around your high waist.
-Buy the larger size and take it to a shoe repair place and have them poke some extra holes in the leather if you need to.
+Buy the larger size and take it to a shoe repair place and have them poke some extra holes in the leather if you can.
 That’s my trick.
 Here are some belts that are worth the investment.

-Best Designer Belts
+13 of The Best Designer Belts